mlibrary/design-system-docs/README.md

 2. Edit `.env` with real values.
 Ask a Design System developer for help.

-3. Run npm install, start development server, and watch changes in `.scss` and `.js` files.
+3. Starts the development server and watch changes in `.scss` and `.js` files.

 ```
 docker-compose up